In life, products come and go. New products make old products obsolete.

 For slightly better yields, another option to considered are Brokered CDs – which are simply CDs you get through your brokerage.
 You hold them in your brokerage account and the broker works with the banks.
 There are certain rules you have to follow but they’re basically the same product.

-Brokered CDs can be traded on a secondary market so their market values can change but if you hold to maturity, you receive the full value of the CD plus interest.
+Brokered CDs can be traded on a secondary market so their market values can fluctuate but if you hold to maturity, you receive the full value of the CD plus interest.

 Now that we know how CDs work, we have to ask – are they worth it?